-Join Berkley White for an underwater photo adventure in the famous Jardines de la Reina (Gardens of the Queen) Cuba.
+Join Berkley White and Adobe Lightroom expert Erin Quigley on an underwater photo adventure in the famous Jardines de la Reina (Gardens of the Queen) Cuba.

-Cuba has become one of our favorite places to go to shoot silky sharks, saltwater crocodiles and the abundant marine life on the healthiest reefs we’ve ever seen in the Caribbean.
-This will be our 5th trip to the Garden of the Queen and this year we’re doing two full weeks.
-Join us for one or both!
+Cuba has become one of our favorite places to shoot silky sharks, saltwater crocodiles, and the abundant marine life on the healthiest reefs we’ve ever seen in the Caribbean.
+This will be our 6th trip to the Garden of the Queen, and we feel one week just isn’t enough for this special place.
+This year, we are doing two full weeks with 13 days of diving!

 Designated a national park by the Cuban Government in 1996, the archipelago is carefully regulated to maintain the spectacular habitat.
 Less than 60 divers per week are permitted to visit the area.
 It is widely regarded as one of the Caribbean’s most amazing dive sites.